steveoc64/petstore/API/README.md

 Some derived API definitions generated from https://petstore.swagger.io/#/

-Not actually used in the code, but included here for documentation
+Not actually used in the code, but included here for documentation, as the contents of the URL above could change at any time.

 - swagger.json
 - swagger.yaml